CourseCode Desktop User Guide

 - a hosted course version you can access online after deploy

-- shareable preview links for reviewers and stakeholders
+- a main preview link for reviewers and stakeholders

 - LMS format downloads later (SCORM/cmi5) from the same uploaded build